 Estimates from the National Center for Health Statistics suggest that about 2-5% of the US population has nonalcoholic steatohepatitis (NASH), and an additional 10-20% gave fat accumulation in the liver-or fatty liver.
 It is projected that NASH will surpass hepatitis C and becoming the leading cause of liver transplant by the year 2020.
 The exact cause of NASH is not clear but it often occurs in people who are overweight/obese or have other metabolic conditions such as type 2 diabetes or elevated lipids.
 As NASH progresses it can lead to liver cirrhosis and death.
 Currently there are no approved treatments for NASH.

+It is well established that microbes modulate the immune system in multiple ways, contributing to both immune activation, as well as homeostatic regulation.
 Inflammatory Bowel Disease (IBD) is a chronic and debilitating condition that results from severe inflammation of the gastrointestinal tract.
 Two conditions, ulcerative colitis and Crohn's disease, account for the vast majority of the 5 million IBD cases worldwide.

 Second Genome is actively investigating microbially-mediated mechanisms underlying IBD.
 By identifying the bacteria and viruses that play a role in IBD, our research team is aiming to identify new therapeutic approaches and strategies to treating this debilitating condition.

-The worldwide prevalence of obesity and associated metabolic conditions continues to increase rapidly, impacting more than one in 5 Americans.
+The worldwide prevalence of obesity and associated metabolic conditions continues to increase rapidly, impacting more than one in five Americans.
 Emerging evidence suggests that the microbiome is central to metabolic processes and redefines the way we understand this disease and its progression.
 Recent microbiome transplant studies have demonstrated that the introduction of specific microbes can influence host biology to drive weight loss or gain, suggesting the microbiome is an untapped source for the treatment of obesity.
 Leveraging our novel drug discovery platform, Second Genome can understand the unique biological interplay between the host and microbiomes to identify potential therapeutic targets to help curb the metabolic disease epidemic.

 Central Nervous System Disorders